opu-imp/LLAH-Nakai/README.md

 See Function *AnalyzeArgAndSetExtern2* in *init.c* for the options.

-Reference:
+References:
-- Hashing with Local Combinations of Feature Points and Its Application to Camera-Based Document Image Retrieval ---Retrieval in 0.14 Second from 10,000 Pages---
+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
+Hashing with Local Combinations of Feature Points and Its Application to Camera-Based Document Image Retrieval ---Retrieval in 0.14 Second from 10,000 Pages---.
  Proc.
-First International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2005), pp.87-94 (2005-8) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+First International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2005), pp.87-94 (2005-8).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Camera-Based Document Image Retrieval as Voting for Partial Signatures of Projective Invariants Proc.
-8th International Conference on Document Analysis and Recognition (ICDAR2005), pp.379-383 (2005-9) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ Camera-Based Document Image Retrieval as Voting for Partial Signatures of Projective Invariants.
+ Proc.
+8th International Conference on Document Analysis and Recognition (ICDAR2005), pp.379-383 (2005-9).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Use of Affine Invariants in Locally Likely Arrangement Hashing for Camera-Based Document Image Retrieval Lecture Notes in Computer Science (7th International Workshop DAS2006), 3872, pp.541-552, Nelson, New Zealand (2006-2) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ Use of Affine Invariants in Locally Likely Arrangement Hashing for Camera-Based Document Image Retrieval.
+ Lecture Notes in Computer Science (7th International Workshop DAS2006), 3872, pp.541-552, Nelson, New Zealand (2006-2).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Camera Based Document Image Retrieval with More Time and Memory Efficient LLAH Proc.
-Second International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2007), pp.21-28 (2007-9) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ Camera Based Document Image Retrieval with More Time and Memory Efficient LLAH.
+ Proc.
+Second International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2007), pp.21-28 (2007-9).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Real-Time Document Image Retrieval with More Time and Memory Efficient LLAH Proc.
-Second International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2007), pp.168-169 (2007-9) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ Real-Time Document Image Retrieval with More Time and Memory Efficient LLAH.
+ Proc.
+Second International Workshop on Camera-Based Document Analysis and Recognition (CBDAR2007), pp.168-169 (2007-9).

+- Masakazu Iwamura, Tomohiro Nakai, and Koichi Kise.
-- Improvement of Retrieval Speed and Required Amount of Memory for Geometric Hashing by Combining Local Invariants Proc.
-18th British Machine Vision Conference (BMVC2007), 2, pp.1010-1019 (2007-9) Masakazu Iwamura, Tomohiro Nakai, and Koichi Kise
+ Improvement of Retrieval Speed and Required Amount of Memory for Geometric Hashing by Combining Local Invariants.
+ Proc.
+18th British Machine Vision Conference (BMVC2007), 2, pp.1010-1019 (2007-9).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Real-Time Retrieval for Images of Documents in Various Languages Handout of 8th IAPR International Workshop on Document Analysis Systems (DAS2008), p.37 (2008-9) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ Real-Time Retrieval for Images of Documents in Various Languages.
+ Handout of 8th IAPR International Workshop on Document Analysis Systems (DAS2008), p.37 (2008-9).

+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- Real-Time Retrieval for Images of Documents in Various Languages using a Web Camera Proceedings of the 10th International Conference on Document Analysis and Recognition (ICDAR2009), pp.146-150, Barcelona, Spain (2009-7)
+ Real-Time Retrieval for Images of Documents in Various Languages using a Web Camera.
+ Proceedings of the 10th International Conference on Document Analysis and Recognition (ICDAR2009), pp.146-150, Barcelona, Spain (2009-7).
- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura